 Treatment Plant Upgrade

-Last November, Sunriver Environmental listened to the questions and concerns that were voiced at the Sunriver Utilities Wastewater Treatment Plant public meeting.
+In November 2019, Sunriver Environmental listened to the questions and concerns that were voiced at the Sunriver Utilities Wastewater Treatment Plant public meeting.
 We also reviewed comments provided in writing, as well as additional comments we received via email.
 Please know that we value your input, and your specific concerns regarding odor, noise, and aesthetics have been taken into consideration during the ongoing design process.

 Significant technical improvements were made to the new headworks’ odor reduction system since it is a major source of odor.